NFL-Bills' Hamlin shows improvement, remains in critical condition | Sports-Games

 The Buffalo Bills said on Wednesday that safety Damar Hamlin has shown "signs of improvement" since suffering a cardiac arrest during a Monday night NFL game in Cincinnati, but that he is still in critical condition.
 "Damar remains in the ICU (intensive care unit) in critical condition with signs of improvement noted yesterday and overnight," the Bills said in a social media post.

 "He is expected to remain under intensive care as his healthcare team continues to monitor and treat him."
-During the first quarter of the Bills penultimate regular season game against the host Cincinnati Bengals, Hamlin got to his feet after making a tackle and then collapsed.
+During the first quarter of the Bills' penultimate regular season game against the Bengals, Hamlin got to his feet after making a tackle and then collapsed.

 During a conference call with reporters on Wednesday, NFL Executive Vice President of Communications Jeff Miller said the conversation about what to do about the game has started and a decision will be made in the coming days.
 The game, if played, would have playoff implications for both teams as they are battling with the Kansas City Chiefs for the top seed in the American Football Conference, which comes with a first-round playoff bye.